Monster0506/OperatingSystemsAssignment1/README.md

 This is a common construct to both the producer and consumer.
 They will both need to access shared data and handle locks, so these struct members will be loaded into the shared memory block.

-Both will need to access a buffer of size `2`, and hold a count of how many items are currently in the queue.
+Both will need to access a buffer of size `2`, and hold a count of how many items are currently in the stack.

 Both will also need semaphores for locking so they can edit the data without encountering race conditions (`mutex`).
 This asserts mutual exclusion.